akmcafee/AWS-SAA-C02/README.md

 IAM policy - set of security statements to AWS that grant or deny access to AWS products and features to any identity which uses that policy.

 Policy documents are created using JSON.
-They contain "statements" that contain the policy info AWS uses to determine access rights.
+They contain *a list of "statements"* that contain the policy info AWS uses to determine access rights.
 - SID = statement ID, allows you to identify a statement and what the statement does.
     - e.g. "FullAccess", or "DenyCatBucket"